 Overstaying is a criminal offence.
 There is no period of time for which you can lawfully overstay.

-If you submit a valid application for further leave to remain before your current visa/BRP expires, and your application is still being decided when your current visa/BRP expires, you will not be an overstayer in this post-expiry period.
-Instead your previous immigration permission and the conditions attached to it will continue while your application is pending.
+If you submit a valid application for further immigration permission before your current immigration permission expires, and your application is still being decided (is 'pending') when your current immigration permission expires, you will not be considered as an overstayer in the period of time after your current permission expires.
+Instead your current immigration permission, and the conditions attached to it, will continue while your application is pending.

-If you become an overstayer, and then wish to make a new Student application in order to remain in the UK, your Student sponsor may not issue you a CAS in order for you to do this and/or it may withdraw any unused CAS that you were issued before you became on overstayer.
-Seek advice from your Student sponsor about its policies on issuing CAS to overstayers, and on whether someone who makes such an application can study.
+If you do not submit an application before your current permission expires, you become an overstayer.
+If you then wish to make a new Student application in order to remain in the UK, your Student sponsor may choose to not issue you a CAS in order for you to do this, and it may withdraw any unused CAS that you were issued before you became on overstayer.
+Seek advice from your Student sponsor about its policies on issuing CAS to overstayers, and on whether someone who makes such an application can continue to study with it.